Former U.S. Secretary of the Navy

 During the first Bush Administration, Ball was appointed by President George H.W.
 Bush to serve as a member of the 1991 Defense Base Realignment and Closure Commission (BRACC), the third appointment for which he was confirmed by the Senate in his government career.
 Most recently, he was appointed in 2005 by Secretary of Defense Donald Rumsfeld to serve as a member of the Commission on the National Guard and Reserves, which was established by Congress to address major issues affecting the Guard and Reserve components.

-Prior to joining The Loeffler Group, Ball was for 15 years President and Chief Executive Officer of the American Beverage Association and the National Soft Drink Association representing companies that produce, market and distribute soft drinks and other non-alcoholic beverages in North America and around the world.
+Ball was for 15 years President and Chief Executive Officer of the American Beverage Association and the National Soft Drink Association representing companies that produce, market and distribute soft drinks and other non-alcoholic beverages in North America and around the world.
 He is also a member of the Board of Trustees for Maine Maritime Academy and a Director of the Naval Historical Foundation at the Washington Navy Yard.

 Ball was born and raised in South Carolina and is a 1969 graduate of Georgia Tech.
 He holds honorary degrees from Furman University and the College of Charleston.